-CAUTION: This column was written in 2016 and has been updated for 2018.
+CAUTION: This column was first written in 2016 and has been updated for 2019.
 You may reader comments below from earlier years.

 Mom (who is 70) is on Social Security and worked part time at Burt’s FastBurgers to earn a little extra and socialize a bit more than she might otherwise be able to (Dad died a few years ago and she likes to get out).